 We work closely with construction companies to ensure schools are able to continue to deliver the curriculum whilst minimising disruption to local communities.
 Our consultation and engagement activities ensure that parents, staff, pupils and local residents are kept aware of all stages of an expansion project.

 The SEP team ensure that up to date information on project progress is available.
 For more information, email firstname.lastname@example.org or contact them on 020 8379 5364.

 As well as Enfield’s School Expansion Programme, additional provision is being delivered through new, free school academies, supported directly by the Department for Education.
 We are working in collaboration with all partners in delivering places to meet demand.

 We have developed proposals for a specialist educational facility for children with autism, after acquiring the site at Minchenden from Barnet and Southgate College.
 We intend to re-develop the northern section of the site to have modern facilities for secondary autism provision to meet the complex needs of students.

-The new school will provide places for 120 pupils for Year 9-11, and post-16 pupils (aged 14-18), expanding specialist autism provision across all age groups in Enfield.
+The new school will provide places for 120 pupils for Year 9 to 11, and post-16 pupils (aged 14 to 18), expanding specialist autism provision across all age groups in Enfield.
 This will address the acute need within the borough.

 The proposals comprise refurbishment and modification of existing buildings on site to provide modern education facilities.
 The Farbey Building will be refurbished and remodelled for school accommodation, including a small extension.
 The Mews Building will be reconfigured and refurbished to provide a sixth form common room, as well as overnight stay/life skills teaching accommodation to help prepare pupils for living on their own.
 An open sided workshop will be remodelled to provide additional required school accommodation.